 Note the following restrictions when you specify a Manufacturing Constraint and a Design Constraint with the Subtype combinations:

-, in combination with:, the pattern direction must be in the symmetry plane.
+, the pattern direction must be in the symmetry plane.

 , the pattern direction must be the same as the rotation axis.